mcharouk/aws/DiscoveryDays/Generative AI Essentials for Technical and Business Decision Makers.md

 ### Deliver

-* Develop a road-map for implementation steps of the new model.
+* Develop a road-map for implementation steps of a specific use case
 * Measure your improvements against original desired outcomes.
 * Test and refine the model as your organization continues developing your generative AI capabilities.
   * regularly check model performance